 A pretty lighthouse, near-shore rocks that offer habitat and viewing of seabirds and marine life, and a spectacular tide pool area are among the attractions here.
 You might see gray whales here even during non-migratory times.

 Cape Perpetua Scenic Area

-Spend a few minutes at the dramatic wayside viewpoints or spend a day or a week hiking this dramatic stretch of coast through rainforest and along rocky coastline with attractions like Spouting Horn, Devil’s Churn, Cook’s Chasm and Thor’s Well).
+Spend a few minutes at the dramatic wayside viewpoints, or spend a day or a week hiking this dramatic stretch of coast through rainforest and along rocky coastline.
+View attractions such as Spouting Horn, Devil’s Churn, Cook’s Chasm and Thor’s Well.
 In all, the Scenic Area encompasses 2,700 acres connected by 26 miles of hiking trails.
 The Interpretive Center serves as the hub and main parking area.

 Oregon Dunes National Recreation Area